-GRNU 306 - Pharmacotherapeutics I
+GRNU 306 - Advanced Pharmacotherapy

-Indepth examination of the pharmacokinetics and pharmacodynamics of select drugs.
-Attention to and ethical and legal standards of prescriptive authority.
-First section of a 2-semester course.
-Prerequisites: 305 strongly recommended.
+In-depth examination of the pharmacokinetics and pharmacodynamics of select drugs for acute and chronic health conditions.
+Ethical and legal standards of prescriptive authority explored.
+Pre/co-requisite: GRNU 305 recommended.

 GRNU 307 - Pharmacotherapeutics II

 Continuation of GRNU 306.
 Indepth examination of the pharmacokinetics and pharmacodynamics of select drugs.
 Attention to ethical and legal standards of prescriptive authority.
 Prerequisite: GRNU 306.